Last Updated on July 22, 2022

 Disclaimer: Digital currencies and cryptocurrencies are volatile and can involve a lot of risk.
 Their prices and performance is very unpredictable and past performance is no guarantee of future performance.
 Consult a financial advisor or obtain your own advice independent of this site before relying and acting on the information provided.

-How to Choose a Cryptocurrency Exchange
+How to Choose a Crypto Exchange in Australia

 There are a number of things you should pay close attention to when looking for the best cryptocurrency exchange on the market.
 Here are some pointers to get you started.

-A good entry-level crypto exchange will allow users to choose a payment method that suits their individual trading preferences.
+Payment Methods: A good entry-level crypto exchange will allow users to choose a payment method that suits their individual trading preferences.

-It’s important to find a platform that’s suitable for your level of expertise.
+User-Friendliness: It’s important to find a platform that’s suitable for your level of expertise.
 Newbies need an intuitive, straightforward interface where they can easily get around and place a simple buy/sell order.

 Seasoned traders would benefit from an advanced trading platform with more complex charts and technical indicators that they can use to customize their orders.
 The exchange should support things like margin trading (trading with borrowed funds) and advanced order types: market, limit, stop-loss, fill or kill order, etc.

-Make sure the exchange you choose supports your target cryptocurrency.
+Supported Cryptocurrencies: Make sure the exchange you choose supports your target cryptocurrency.
 By now, the market has over 1,000 different crypto tokens, which means that no platform is able to list all of them.

 Some crypto exchanges stick to the most prominent cryptocurrencies like Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Stellar (XLM), and Bitcoin Cash (BCH) because their demand is always on the rise or at least stable and liquid enough.
 Other platforms, on the other hand, support up to 200 crypto assets, stablecoins, and DeFi tokens (e.g. ERC-20 tokens).

-High liquidity is synonymous with high trading volumes.
+Liquidity: High liquidity is synonymous with high trading volumes.
 If an exchange provides high liquidity, then you don’t have to worry about delays in processing orders or whether or not there will be any order at all for the coins you wish to buy.
 Liquid exchanges are always able to match incoming buyers with sellers and vice versa.
 In order to be sure that the platform you like has the right level of liquidity, take a look at its order books before you register an account.

-One of the first requirements of local financial regulators is for registered crypto exchanges to adhere to Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) policies.
+Account Verification Process: One of the first requirements of local financial regulators is for registered crypto exchanges to adhere to Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) policies.
 And how do platforms achieve that?

 They require all new users to verify their identity by completing a Know Your Customer (KYC) check and providing the following information: full name and address, phone number and email address, a scanned copy of an ID, and sometimes even a bank statement.

-Security is crucial when transferring money over online platforms.
+Security: Security is crucial when transferring money over online platforms.
 Therefore, don’t forget to check whether the exchange includes a two-factor authentication option or whether or not it stores customer funds in offline wallets (cold storage).
 How are your private keys secured?
 Is there an option to create a withdrawal address whitelist and protect your account from unauthorized IP addresses?

 Does the exchange use strong encryption and do you start using the exchange immediately or do you have to pass a KYC check first?
 Finally, are your funds fully, partially, or not at all insured?

-The first thing that users review about a given platform is the responsiveness of their support team.
+Customer Support: The first thing that users review about a given platform is the responsiveness of their support team.
 No one wants to wait for days to get a simple issue fixed with their account or transactions.
 Visit the exchange’s website to check what support channels they offer (email tickets, live chat support, or a separate phone line).

 Are their agents available 24/7 or only during business hours?
 Does the exchange offer multilingual support and a knowledge base/FAQ section with detailed guides on how to use the platform’s services?

-Is It a Regulated Exchange (in Australia)?
+Is It a Regulated Exchange in Australia?

 Local crypto exchanges as well as international ones that want to operate on the Australian market need to register with AUSTRAC or the Australian Transaction Reports and Analysis Centre and strictly follow its guidelines.
 International platforms typically answer to additional regulatory bodies which is why some features might not be available for Australian traders.
 For instance, Aussies can buy cryptocurrency on Coinbase, but they can’t sell it or trade it.